BatchLion/AgentMessage/README.md

 ```

 Notes:
-- Replace path/to/agentchat with your local absolute path to the agentchat package root (the one containing pyproject.toml).
+- Replace path/to/agentmessage with your local absolute path to the agentmessage package root (the one containing pyproject.toml).
 - Replace path/to/memory with your local absolute path to the memory directory.
 - Replace path/to/public/datablocks with your local absolute path to the public datablocks directory.
 - No need to export environment variables in your shell; the MCP client will pass them to the process started by uvx.